comtravo/comtravo.github.io/_posts/2019-08-16-billing-engine.md

 # Summary

-Decoupling event triggers from the `Step function` that handles the event, makes our approach both scalable and extensible.
-If there is a new type of payment method or billing aggregation all we need to do is add a new `Cloudwatch trigger` and slightly adjust the Pre-processor `Lambda function`.
+Decoupling event triggers from the `Step function` that handles the event makes our approach both scalable and extensible.
+If there is a new type of payment method or billing aggregation, all we need to do is add a new `Cloudwatch trigger` and slightly adjust the pre-processor `Lambda function`.
 The approach is also scalable and allows us to handle peak times easily.
-A sudden increase in the number of billing events does not cause a service disruption due to infrustructure limitations.
+A sudden increase in the number of billing events does not cause a service disruption due to infrastructure limitations.